ralphdas/react-native-scene-navigator/README.md

 `Navigator` will pass a `navigator` to all of the `Scene`s it manages.

 ### navigator.open
 Open any scene you have configured with `Navigator`.
+The send parameters will be available under the path `props.scene.params` in the newly openend scene.
 `navigator.open(reference, params)`
 ```
 examplePressHandler() {